FaisalMir/Water-Gun-Turret/README.md

 - Servo Library: https://github.com/arduino-libraries/Servo.git

-From the links, the zip files of those libraries need to be dowloaded first.
+From the links, the zip files of those libraries need to be downloaded first.
 Then in the Arduino IDE, go to Sketch >> Include Library >> Highlight the zip files that you downloaded >> Restart the Arduino IDE and it should work and upload onto the Arduino for the ultrasonic vehicle.

 # Usage
 The ultrasonic car moves around and keeps scanning for objects in front of it.
 If it sees something, it will stop, look to the left and the right and redirect itself to be the best option.
 The motion activated water gun turret on top will try to detect movements through its PIR sensor.
 If it seens something move, the water gun will shoot out water but the ultrasonic vehicle will still be in motion while this is happening.
 The turret will stop shooting water after a little while and the whole process will repeat itself.